whitmo/progmo-mcp-server/COVERAGE.md

 # Coverage Goals

 ## Current Status
-- Target: 75% minimum coverage
+- Target: 75% minimum coverage (enforced in CI)
+- Current: Run `cargo tarpaulin --workspace` to check
 - Goal: 100% coverage

 ## Exemptions
 None currently - all code should be tested.
+Coverage must be maintained or improved with each PR.

 ## Strategy
 1. Pure Function Extraction